 What Are Your Repricer Options?

 Sellers can choose a repricer depending on their goal or the repricing strategy they have in mind.
-To help you narrow down your options for a repricer, here are the types of repricers used on Amazon today:
+To help narrow down the options for a repricer, here are the types of repricers used on Amazon today:

 A manual repricer is best used by sellers who have few items in their inventory.
 Using a manual repricer for your Amazon business simply means going into each product and changing each listing price manually, making manual repricing a time-consuming process for high-volume sellers.
 This type of repricer can very easily start price wars and almost never moves the listing price up, which means a race to the bottom of the price structure.